kyletan1995/defenseAnalysis/README.md

 - numData EDA - simlar to the catData report, this is the same but for the numerical data frame.

 ### R Workspace
-This shows my code and rough work for all analysis that was done on R.
+This shows my code and rough work for all analysis that was done on R during the "literature review + data description" phase of the project.

 ### REVISED ATTEMPT.ipynb
-This is all the code and rough work for all analysis done on Python via Jupyter notebook.
+This is all the code and rough work for all analysis done during the "literature review + data description" phase of the project.

 ### database.sqlite
 This is the raw database that this project is based on.
 Due to size limitation (~300 MBs) I cannot upload this.